ndevilla/iniparser/README.md

  - `make check` : run unit tests
  - `make example` : compile the example, run it with `./example/iniexample`
+ - `make docs` : generate the documentation, open the file `html/index.html` with any HTML-capable browser.

 For installation and packaging see [iniparser-meta](https://gitlab.com/iniparser/iniparser-meta).